Help Centre

 Running new data

-2. Open the stage you wish to bring in the new data to, e.g. Stage 1.
+1. Open the stage you wish to bring in the new data to.
 Click ‘Add inputs’ and drag and drop the new files into the popup.
 Click ‘Apply’ to select the new files as inputs to the stage.

-4. Open the next stage (e.g. Stage 2) and select the outputs from the previous stage as inputs.
+3. If the importing is stage is linked to the the next stage, the new files will flow in automatically.
+Otherwise, open that stage and select the outputs from the previous stage as inputs.
 If this stage is a Union, the files will be renamed and flow through all connected downstream stages.

 Best Practice

-If you’re creating a pipeline that will be frequently re-used, consider using this structure:
+If you’re creating a pipeline that will be frequently running new data, consider using this structure: